 The University of Oxford is inviting applications for Oxford-Weidenfeld and Hoffmann Scholarships and Leadership Programme for international applicants.
-Scholarships are available for pursuing full-time graduate degrees at the University of Oxford.
+The studentships are available for pursuing full-time graduate degrees at the University of Oxford.

 The Oxford-Weidenfeld and Hoffmann Scholarships and Leadership Programme was established in 2015 thanks to generous donations from multiple donors to mark the 95th birthday of Lord Weidenfeld.

 - Application Deadline: Relevant January deadline for your course (10 Jan/24 Jan 2020* annual)